Admin-SR40/Hardcore-Survival-Reborn/README.md

 - You can run other datapacks at the same time, but I'm **not** recommend to do so.
 - If you accidently broke something, just reload by using `/reload`, it should be fine.
 - The project is licensed under the **GPLv3**, see the LICENSE file for details.
+- Damage display is temporarily disabled, waiting for a fix.

 ## Modification
 - It's not easy to modify, but AI can help alot!